zexus34/ChatApp-backend/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+## Contact

+For any questions or suggestions, please open an issue on GitHub.